-- o Provided a stimulus payment of up to \$1,400 per eligible individual. - Directed the IRS to make advance payments as soon as possible but not later than December 31, 2021. - Required taxpayers to reconcile advance payments received with the RRC claimed on their Tax Year 2021 tax return.
+- o Provided a stimulus payment of up to \$1,400 per eligible individual. - o Directed the IRS to make advance payments as soon as possible but not later than December 31, 2021. - Required taxpayers to reconcile advance payments received with the RRC claimed on their Tax Year 2021 tax return.

-Source: American Rescue Plan Act of 2021 and Consolidated Appropriations Act of 2021.
+Source: ARPA of 2021 and Consolidated Appropriations Act of 2021.